Charis Waddy: Career

 Waddy joined the Oxford Group as a full-time worker in 1935, before it became Moral Re-Armament (MRA; now Initiatives of Change), which supported construction faith communities worldwide.
 For the next half a century, she helped to host the MRA's international conference centre in Caux, Switzerland, as well as doing work to reconcile Europe post-war.
 Waddy spent three years in West Africa in the mid-1950s with the writers of the 1957 feature film Freedom.
 She went back to the Middle East in the 1960s and wrote her first book, Baalbek Caravans, in 1967 about her experiences of a long-term stay in Lebanon.

 Waddy published, The Muslim Mind, after her heavy travelling of the Middle East in 1976 and would be published in three editions.
 Her objective was to explore the approach of Muslims to contemporary and practical issues such as family life, forgiveness, the meaning of Jihad, the Quran, war and women's rights and featured quotes from several friends of hers and high-figure officials in the Middle East.
 The book received critical acclaim for "a work that had the power of alleviating misunderstanding and prejudice among those of differing faiths."

 She lectured as a visiting professor on Mediterranean History at Cairo University in 1977.
 Three years later, Waddy authored Women in Muslim History.
 She chronicled the lives of Muslim women across history whose achievements are not known to an average Western citizen and used English secondary sources.
 Three weeks following Indira Gandhi's assassination in 1984, Waddy was invited to lecture at the Bengali poet Rabindranath Tagore's Shantiniketan ashram in Calcutta and went on to give a talk at the Islamic medical institute Hamdard Pakistan.
-She received the Sitara-i-Imtiaz (Star of Distinction) in 1990, one of the most decorated awards in Pakistan, for "for her contribution to the understanding of Pakistan, and particularly its women, in the West."
+She received the Sitara-i-Imtiaz (Star of Distinction) in 1990, one of the most decorated awards in Pakistan, "for her contribution to the understanding of Pakistan, and particularly its women, in the West."

-During the 1990s, Waddy assisted in the hosting of the invitation of Prince Hassan bin Talal becoming the first non-Christian to preach at Christ Church College, Oxford.
+During the 1990s, Waddy assisted in the hosting of the invitation of Prince Hassan bin Talal becoming the first non-Christian to preach at Christ Church, Oxford.
 She helped with the re-development of the Oxford Centre for Islamic Studies.
 Waddy was a member of the British Society for Middle Eastern Studies, the Committee for British-Arab University Visits and the Council for Arab-British Understanding.
 She contributed to several Middle East studies journals and the Times Educational Supplement.